IronhandedLayman/AdventOfCode2020/commentary.md

 This one was easy once I had the form.
 The first part was simply going over each group, marking when someone said yes in the group using a dictionary, then counting all of the yes-es.
 To flip it, I just walked all letters, counted all the times someone said no, and subtracted from 26 the number of no's.
 Piece of cake.
 My variable names are a disaster, but I would have been more explicit if I needed to hunt down a bug.
 It took me all of 5 minutes again.
 I'm waiting for some harder puzzles (tempting fate at the same time).
 I may also tackle more of these problems at releast time (for me, midnight) once I go on staycation (love you pandemic).
 This one was late because I was putting up a real tree. :D Happy holidays!

+## Dec07 - Handy Haversacks

+AHA this one was a blast!
+I did it at the end of the day, after a really terrible day at work in which I have a lot more to do.
+I still feel exhausted but it was still a lot of fun.
+Okay, so there were several parts to this puzzle: first the parsing, which I handled through some basic recursive descent (and save for a couple of bugs I feel pretty good about how I did it, because it was super simple to test), and then the tree creation.
+I wanted a simple token format (a dictionary natch) and then a way to walk the tree up and down.
+So I created an updown tree: a dictionary of bag types pointing to the bags they contain, and a dictionary of bags point to a list of trees that could contain them.
+Then I walked the first star using a bfs on the second dictionary, and I walked the second star with recursion on the first dictionary.

+Okay so then I had a bug on star 2: turns out my answer was too high...
+I pounded my head against it until I tested one of the examples and got 127 instead of 126.
+DUH.
+It said how many bags the shiny gold bag CONTAINED, not how many bags you have including the shiny gold bag.
+They got me on my own recursion LOL.
+I added the minus 1 at the end of star2() instead of trying to fix the recursion somehow so I counted right instead of overcounting (not to mention I'm not sure how you'd do that).

 Current rankings:
 -----------------
 ```